 - By 11 weeks many young Barn Owls have made their first prey capture and some have already started to disperse.

-- By 14 weeks almost all fledglings have started to disperse (move away from their parents’ home range) singly.
+- By 14 weeks fledglings have usually started to disperse (move away from their parents’ home range) singly.

 - Depending on when the eggs are laid, dispersal can be as early as late June or as late as December, but typically August-November.